masadcv/ECONet-MONAILabel/README.md

 More detailed documentation on setting up MONAI Label can be found at: [https://docs.monai.io/projects/label/en/latest/installation.html](https://docs.monai.io/projects/label/en/latest/installation.html)

 # Running the ECONet App
-The ECONet MONAI Label app runs as MONAI Label server and connects to a MONAI Label client plugin (3D Slicer/OHIF)
+The ECONet MONAI Label App runs as MONAI Label server and connects to a MONAI Label client plugin (3D Slicer/OHIF)

 ## Server: Running ECONet Server App
 ECONet MONAI Label server can be started using MONAI Label CLI as:
 ```